5 Questions You Should Ask a Tax Attorney

 How long has your firm been in business?

-You’ll want to get a sense of how long the attorney has assisted clients in cases that align with yours and the general reputation of the firm.
+You’ll want to get a sense of how long the lawyer has assisted clients in cases that align with yours and the general reputation of the firm.

 Can you help me with my case?